Be Ready for Spring by Knowing How to Check for Fleas and Prevent a Flea Problem With Your Pet

 Consider using a flea fogger inside your home that contains an insect growth regulator, such as methoprene or pyriproxyfen.
 These chemicals are able to penetrate the carpet fibers and attack the larvae, interrupting the flea life cycle.

 Afterwards, apply medication to your best friend.
 You can use a flea collar, a 'top spot' treatment, or an oral medication.
 We've found that top spot and oral treatments work best.
+Oral treatments may be best for heavy infestations.
 Please don't fall for any false product claims that aren't recommended by your vet.
 Over the next few days, use a special flea comb to dislodge any remaining or dead fleas.

 What If There Are Still Fleas the Next Day?